11.00 Summary

 Operation Abigail converts undisciplined apex maximization into market-coordinated median optimization.

-Where economic success is conceived in terms of apex maximalization, maximizing the apex naturally becomes the dominant driver of economic decision-making.
+Where economic success is conceived in terms of Apex Maximization, maximizing the apex naturally becomes the dominant driver of economic decision-making.
 Unbridled by any other consideration, market actors are incentivized to maximize net worth without regard to consequence.
-Capital therefore flows through what we call apex maximization channels (AMCs) – stock buybacks, dividend concentration, automation displacement, labor arbitrage, geographic arbitrage, tax engineering, and scale amplification – whatever increases apex wealth most efficiently.
+Capital therefore flows through Apex Maximization Channels – such as stock buybacks, dividends, and automation displacement – whatever increases apex wealth most efficiently.

 11.02 From benchmark to capital allocation philosophy